CSCfi/gpg-key-ring-refresher/README.md

 refresh functionality:

  * gpg refresh connections to PGP key servers may hang,
- * PGP key servers may return no info on keys being refreshed, even though they have info,
+ * PGP key servers may return some or no info on keys being refreshed, even though they would have info available,
  * gpg refresh and gpg-agent are not able to handle gracefully PGP keys targeted by signature flooding attacks, see e.g.
    * https://lwn.net/Articles/792366/ , or,